GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ## Working With SendGrid

-At this point you should have a SendGrid account.
+At this point, you should have a SendGrid account.
 If not, review [how to create a free account](/twilio_sendgrid/01_create_acccount.md) now.
 The first step would be to come up with a template for our email.
 Twilio Verify Service will use this template when emailing verification codes to users.

 - From the [SendGrid dashboard](https://app.sendgrid.com/), click on "Email API" located in the sidebar, then select "Dynamic Templates"
 ![Dynamic templasts](/images/sendgrid/send_emails/dynamic_templates.png)